smjones87/jones-portfolio/final_project_SamanthaJones.md

 ### Outline

 After receiving feedback on Part I and working through Part II, I decided to rethink the scope and the story of my final project.
-While sticking to some of my original points of focus within the ILGA data and LGTBI rights, I am going to narrow the scope to focus on conversion therapy bans, or lack thereof, particularly in the United States but also using international data for a point of comparison.
+While sticking to some of my original points of focus within LGTBQ rights that I learned about in the ILGA data, I am going to narrow the scope to focus on conversion therapy bans, or lack thereof, specifically in the United States.
+At first, I was focused on trying to create a story out of a single data set from ILGA and ended up with a vague storyline that was trying to do too much at once.
+An issue in LGBTQ rights that the ILGA data made me think about and want to research more on is the topic of conversion therapy, so I decided to broaden my research on on that subject to create a more specific narrative.
 The purpose of my project remains the same, but I believe a more specific story will be more engaging and lead to a stronger call to action.

 One sentence summary: The United States has made strides in giving legal rights to LGBTQ+ citizens, but the LGBTQ+ community is still harmed and needs protection against conversion therapy.

 Reader statement: As a reader, I want to know more about conversion therapy and how the United States needs to protect the LGBTQ+ community, so that I can advocate better for a federal ban against conversion therapy.

-Story arc:

-Call to action: Donate to - , learn more at  - , follow and share -- platforms
+Call to action: Follow and donate to The Trevor Project, become a member of Born Perfect, and follow the ACLU and HRC campaigns for LGBTQ rights.

 ### Data